bmtp-project/bmtp/README.md

 More information at [bmtpcoin.info](http://www.bmtpcoin.info)

-Precompiled binary wallets for various OS, can be downloaded here [BMTP Releases](https://github.com/bmtp-project/bmtp/releases)
+Precompiled binary wallets for various OS can be downloaded here [BMTP Releases](https://github.com/bmtp-project/bmtp/releases)
 If you want to compile the wallet yourself, all the necessary documentation is in the [doc](https://github.com/bmtp-project/bmtp/tree/master/doc) folder

 We recommend using a special script to install the Masternode.
 [Install MN script](https://github.com/bmtp-project/bmtp-install)